 - amendments to the EIS

 - changes to the original proposal in response to issues that have been raised

 The completed document and associated public comments are made publicly available for information on the PlanSA portal.

 The Minister assesses the whole proposal and considers all the documentation produced – i.e. the assessment document, public and agency submissions and the response document – and prepares an Assessment Report.

 The Assessment Report is made publically available for information.

 The Assessment Report contains recommendations regarding the proposal, however, the proposal is still not approved at this stage.

 Decision by the relevant authority

-The Assessment Report along with the whole proposal (including the assessment document, public and agency submissions and response document) is provided to the relevant authority for consideration (the Governor of South Australia or the Minister for Planning).
+The Assessment Report along with the whole proposal (including the assessment document, public and agency submissions and response document) is provided to the relevant authority for consideration (the Governor of South Australia or the Minister).